LirZeitouny/query-builder/README.md

 - **app.vue**: The main Vue application component that serves as the entry point for the frontend.
 - **package.json**: Configuration file for frontend dependencies and scripts.
-- **store**: Contains the Vuex store configuration for managing application state.
 - **pages**: Vue components that represent different pages of the application.
 - **components**: Reusable Vue components used throughout the application.